haseebriaz/air-docking/README.md

 # Docking Adobe Air window with Openfin window.

 This is a simple and bare minimum demo demonstrating how to dock an Air window to an Openfin window.

- # How to setup
+# How to run

  1) Download the [Air project](http://haseebriaz.github.io/air-docking/OpenFinDockTest.zip) packed in a zip file.